'RHOC' Star Taylor Armstrong Opens Up About Being Bisexual

 According to Taylor, she doesn't talk about being bisexual very frequently, but it's also not something she's ever intentionally tried to hide.

-"Most people are surprised to find out that I'm bisexual probably just because of stereotypes," Taylor, 52, shared with the RHOC cameras.
+"Most people are surprised to find out that I'm bisexual probably just because of stereotypes," Taylor shared with the Real Housewives of Orange County cameras.
 "I mean it's not something I broadcast, but I'm open to all people who have great souls that you can love."

 Taylor has been married to her second husband, attorney John Bluher, since 2014.